padloc/padloc/docs/examples/hosting/docker/basic/README.md

     docker-compose up
     ```

-Thats it!
+That's it!
 The web app is now available at http://localhost:8080.